lammps/lammps/doc/src/pair_lepton.rst

 Mixing, shift, table, tail correction, restart, rRESPA info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Pair style *lepton* does **not** support mixing.
-Thus, expressions for all I,J pairs must be specified explicitly.
+Pair style *lepton* does not support mixing.
+Thus, expressions for *all* I,J pairs must be specified explicitly.

-This pair style supports the :doc:`pair_modify <pair_modify>` shift option for the energy of the pair interaction.
+This pair style does supports the :doc:`pair_modify shift <pair_modify>` option for shifting the energy of the pair interaction so that it is 0 at the cutoff.

-The :doc:`pair_modify <pair_modify>` table options are not relevant for the this pair style.
+The :doc:`pair_modify table <pair_modify>` options are not relevant for the this pair style.

-This pair style does not support the :doc:`pair_modify <pair_modify>` tail option for adding long-range tail corrections to energy and pressure.
+This pair style does not support the :doc:`pair_modify tail
+<pair_modify>` option for adding long-range tail corrections to energy
+and pressure.

 This pair style writes its information to :doc:`binary restart files
 <restart>`, so pair_style and pair_coeff commands do not need to be